|

 Teflon grease that

-rotating finger boards in the back box.
+rotating finger contacts usually found in the back box.
 Not too

 much, just some for lubrication.
-I might add that I also have burnished these
+I also burnish these

-contacts with 600 grit wet or dry sandpaper when I was cleaning the contacts in the back
+contacts with 600 grit wet or dry sandpaper followed by cleaning with alcohol for when I clean the contacts in the back

 Replace Plunger Tip

-Always, always, always, replace the tip on the
+Always, always, always, replace the rubber tip on the

 ball